Gin-Quin/Fa/documentation/architecture/modules.md

 use farm.machines.tractor
 use farm.machines.harvester
 use farm.machines.irrigator

+// or:

+use farm >> {
+  cows
+  pigs
+  machines {
+    tractor
+    harvester
+    irrigator
+  }
+}
 ```

 :::tip
 These are the exact same namespaces that are exported by the `farm` library.
 :::

 In Fa, libraries are shared unbundled and uncompiled.
-Just push your source code to a git repository.
+Just push your source code to a git repository with a configuration file.

 :::warning
 TODO: Guide to deploy with Github Actions / CircleCI.